top of page

 Fewer Mechanical Components to Maintain

 Every trailer odorizer adds another system that must be inspected and maintained.
 Trailer tires, brakes, lights, bearings, suspension, coupler, jack, safety chains, breakaway system, and registration all require attention.
+With a truck-bed-transported odorizer, those trailer-related components are removed from the operation.

 That means fewer items to inspect before transport and fewer mechanical components that could fail while mobilizing to or from a project.
+For customers, this supports a more reliable service model.
+For field crews, it simplifies mobilization and helps reduce avoidable delays.

 Built for Natural Gas Distribution and Temporary Odorization Work

 The truck-bed-transported odorizer is especially useful for natural gas distribution and temporary gas projects where mobility and access matter.
+This setup is well suited for:

 • Temporary natural gas odorization